russmckendrick/discogs-scraper/README.md

 If you'd like to contribute or suggest improvements, feel free to submit a pull request or open an issue on GitHub.
 We appreciate your input! 🌟

 Enjoy scraping and building your music collection website! 🎶

+## One More Thing... 🤖

+Oh yeah, it was mostly written by ChapGPT 💬 with me debugging 🐛 it and adding some features. 🤓